y-sunflower/fleur/docs/contributing.md

 - Go back to your fork and click on the "Open a PR" popup

 Congrats!
-Once your PR is merged, it will be part of `inferplot`.
+Once your PR is merged, it will be part of `fleur`.

 <br>